Skip To Content

 8-9:45 a.m.

-Joel Zeff, renowned for his energetic and humorous approach to leadership and teamwork, will introduce you to the power of TA DA.
+Joel Zeff, renowned for his energetic and humorous approach to leadership and teamwork, introduced attendees to the power of TA DA.
 This simple yet profound concept encourages individuals and organizations to celebrate everyday successes, foster a culture of positive support, and unlock their full potential.
-Registration required.

 Membership Luncheon and Panel Discussion